scheesman/netsapiens-s3-backup/README.md

 ## Requirements
 * s3cmd - install via `sudo apt-get install s3cmd`
 * Amazon S3 bucket with appropriate permissions
 * Properly configured .s3cfg file.
 Should just require setting the access_key and secret_key.
+Can be completed with `s3cmd --comfigure`.
+Should output file into `/opt/.s3cfg`

 ## Usage
 The script takes up to 6 parameters.
 You can specify anywhere from 1 to 6, depending on your needs.